Toggle menu

 Multiple applications

 Multiple applications are not allowed.
-A person can only be on the register with one active account.
+A person can only be on the register with one live account.

 Re-applying for housing

-If an applicant has been housed via the scheme and then wishes to re-register, they would need to register a new application which will be assessed based on their new circumstances.
+If an applicant has been housed via the scheme and then wishes to move to an alternative property, they would need to register a new application which will be assessed based on their new circumstances.

-Applicants who already rent from one of the partners (a current tenant) can register to move and will have their housing application considered by the relevant partner landlord, and may be subject to checks in line with the tenancy management policies set out by their landlord.
+Applicants who already rent from one of the partners (a current tenant) can register to move and will have their housing application considered by the relevant partner landlord and may be subject to checks in line with their Tenancy Management Policies.

 Applications from employees or members and their close relatives

-Applications can be accepted from employees of partner organisations, elected members of local authorities, board members of registered provider partners and their close relatives, provided they meet the eligibility criteria set out above.
+Applications can be accepted from employees, board or elected members and their close relatives of the partnership, provided they meet the eligibility criteria set out within this document.
 Applicants must tell us about any such relationship at the time of registration.
 To ensure fairness, checks will be completed before any offer is made to people in this category.

-Applications can be registered online by accessing the digital lettings platform or by contacting one of the partners for an appointment.
+Applications can be registered online by accessing the digital lettings platform called Tees Valley Home Finder or by contacting one of the partners for an appointment.

-Applicants will be allowed to apply for advertised homes both for rent and low-cost home ownership options.
-Our adverts will include good quality information about the property features, to allow applicants to make informed choices about which homes they would like to live in.
-The information on the lettings platform will also include links to other useful information.
+Once the applicant has received notification that their application is live, they will be able to apply for advertised homes for rent.
+Our adverts will include good quality information about the property features to allow applicants to make informed choices about which homes they would like to live in.
+The information on the Tees Valley Home Finder lettings platform will also include links to other useful information.

 Changes in circumstances

-It is the responsibility of the applicant or their advocate to tell us about any change in circumstances that could affect their application.
+It is the responsibility of the applicant (or their advocate) to tell us about any change in applicant or household circumstances.
+Failure to do so could affect any future housing offer made to you.

 Keeping the partnership register up to date

-Applications will be cancelled in the following circumstances:
+Applications will be closed in the following circumstances:

 Deliberate worsening of circumstances